Refugees FAQ and Mythbusting

 Does Cheltenham Welcomes Refugees (CWR) only support Syrian refugees?

 CWR supports and welcomes all refugees.
 The organisation was born from a Citizen’s UK training programme which prepares volunteers who want to lobby their local council to consider resettling more refugees, and gives them the tools to create a local welcome group.
 The training was particularly focused on the Syrian crisis in 2015 and the need for the UK to accept more Syrian refugees.
-Therefore, most of the work of CWR was been focused on Syrian refugees when CWR began, but we have supported any and all refugee families in the area, and welcomed asylum seekers to Cheltenham when the Home Office began accommodating asylum seekers here.
+Therefore, most of the work of CWR was been focused on Syrian refugees when CWR began, but we have supported any and all refugee families in the area as resettlement schemes have expanded, and we welcomed asylum seekers to Cheltenham when the Home Office began accommodating asylum seekers here.

 Where is the money coming from to fund the resettlement of Syrians?